gevaertlab/benchmarking-path-models/README.md

 | General Vision-Language | BEiT-3-L16 | Multimodal pretraining | ViT-large / BEiT-3 | ~307 | NA | ImageNet-21K + text | General images + text | ImageNet-21K, text corpus | https://github.com/microsoft/unilm/tree/master/beit3 | Public GitHub |
 |

-## Models not used in this paper

-The following models were listed in related repositories or earlier notes, but were not used in this paper and are therefore excluded from the supported-model table:

-- GigaSSL
-- CPLIP
-- CHIEF-CTransPath
-- MADELEINE
-- PRISM
--
 ## 💻 Computational Requirements

 - Model inference time depends on the model, task, and dataset size.